Finnoy Travel - Travel Stories and Reviews

 Refuelling Stops: First One near Lahti

-During the whole trip, we consumed about 200 litres of fuel.
-The fuel price in Finland varies from one petrol station to another so it is possible to save from 5 to 10 per cent by refuelling only less expensive fuel.
-That is why we continuously monitored fuel prices and stopped along the way to refuel at a gas station with the cheapest price.
+We consumed about 200 litres of fuel during the trip.
+The fuel price in Finland varies from one petrol station to another, so it is possible to save 5 to 10 per cent by refuelling only less expensive fuel.
+That is why we continuously monitored fuel prices and stopped to refuel at a gas station with the cheapest price.

 Lunch at Jyväskylä